 Show Good Cause for coursework students

 It is important to the University that students make satisfactory progress in their degree.
 The University also expects you to understand the requirements of your course.
-These requirements are outlined in the University of Sydney Coursework Policy 2021 and in your faculty’s policies and rules on progression located in your faculty handbook or on your faculty website.
+These requirements are outlined in the University of Sydney Coursework Policy 2021 and in your faculty’s policies and rules on progression, which are in your faculty handbook or on your faculty website.

 The academic progression register